 Have you ever considered making your own linens such as curtains or bed spreads?
 This way you can find the perfect fabrics for your new room without having to spend a huge amount.
 If you don’t feel that making your linens is an option for you, check out some great overstock or discount stops such as your local Marshalls, Big Lots.

 One of the best finishing touches for your space would be to add a personal touch.
 A great way to do this is to frame some beautiful pictures of family or friends.
 This is much more personal than the generic framed prints that are printed by the thousands.
-You can find good deals on photo printing at Couponbox.
-This way you can customize your images to the size and style perfectly suited for your space.

 Benjamin Moore Sterling 1591